jhudsl/tidyversecourse/docs/05-prediction.md

 Great, indeed we have good representation of all 3 species in both the training and testing sets.

 This time we will also show an example of how to perform what is called cross validation.
 This process allows us to get a better estimate about the performance of our model using just our training data by splitting it into multiple pieces to assess the model fit over and over.
 This is helpful for making sure that our model will be generalizable, meaning that it will work well with a variety of new datasets.
-This is also helpful for optimizing what we call hyper-parameters.
+This is also helpful for optimizing what we call hyperparameters.

-Hyper-parameters are aspects about the model that we need to specify.
+hyperparameters are aspects about the model that we need to specify.
 Often packages will choose a default value, however it is better to use the training data to see what value appears to yield the best model performance.

 For example, the different options at each split in a decision tree is called a node.
-The minimum number of data points for a node to be split further when creating a decision tree model is a hyper-parameter.
+The minimum number of data points for a node to be split further when creating a decision tree model is a hyperparameter.

 Recall from our example of a decision tree:
 ![](https://camo.githubusercontent.com/439a80ec4e6ff697b120631837d13e1667f39c14/68747470733a2f2f646f63732e676f6f676c652e636f6d2f70726573656e746174696f6e2f642f3147463357586d7174625038486132786e4f456539555a5a364d6e5351774e4c5f2d42654b413130686978512f6578706f72742f706e673f69643d3147463357586d7174625038486132786e4f456539555a5a364d6e5351774e4c5f2d42654b41313068697851267061676569643d67336462363136333662645f305f383433)

-If there were only 3 people who made more than 40,000 and our hyper-prameter for the minimum number of data points to continue creating new branches was 6, then this side of the tree would stop here.
+If there were only 3 people who made more than 40,000 and our hyperparameter for the minimum number of data points to continue creating new branches was 6, then this side of the tree would stop here.

-We will show how to optimize this using cross validation, this process is also called "tuning", as we are tuning or adjusting the hyper-parameter untill we see the best performance with our training data.
+We will show how to optimize this using cross validation, this process is also called "tuning", as we are tuning or adjusting the hyperparameter until we see the best performance with our training data.

 The first thing we need to do to perform this process is split our training data into cross validation samples.